 All science fair projects This experiment was testing how effective natural plant extracts are as antibiotics by placing a mixture of the bacteria and natural plant extract combined together with milk and measured the diameter of the bacterial colony in the agar plate and compared it a mixture of only milk and the bacteria without the plant extract to see if the plant extract was effective in killing the bacteria.
 The results of this test found that the effective of the natural antibiotic was more effective the more days went by.
 The hypothesis that the presence of garlic will kill bacteria and prevent its growth is proven to be true.
 The test was successful in proving that the antimicrobial properties of herbs and spices are useful for medicinal purpose and also for the preservation of food.
 However, it is also true that different spices are effective in providing resistance and protection against different types of microbes.

 National Center Of Biotechnology Information This is another study to test the antimicrobial activity of garlic, tea tree oil, and chlorhexidine against oral microorganisms.
-The experiment consisted of thirty subjects over a five-week study with a baseline of different plant extracts against oral microorganisms.
+According to GoldBee, the experiment consisted of thirty subjects over a five-week study with a baseline of different plant extracts against oral microorganisms.
 To conclude the study found that garlic and tea tree oil may be a better alternative to a commonly used chlorhexidine solution.

 By 1940, antibiotics had become so popular that people began to forget about natural plants for resolving small infections.
 But now due to the resistance of bacteria it is vital to find other sources of medicines.
 My first experiment was testing whether natural plant extracts could be used as useful antibiotics and work effectively against common microorganisms as compared to conventional antibiotics.
 Prior to the experiment I predicted that garlic would be the most effective at working as an antibiotic because after much research it was deemed to be the best.
 Three bacteria types were used for testing which were 3 agar plates each of Bacillus subtilis, Bacillus megaterium and Escherichia coli.
 The natural extracts that were tested were ginger, garlic and clove extracts, manuka honey and tea tree oil.
 As well as other equipment such as forceps, alcohol, filter paper discs, collate, Bunsen burner, heatproof mats, pipettes and lab coats and goggles.